ICS427-Hangman/EvilHangman/README.md

 ## README version for Assignment 4:

-## What was done since the last README submitted?
+## What has been completed since the last README was submitted?
 <hr />

 ## Change #1

-One-way hashing is finished with the security questions.
+One-way hashing has been implemented for the stored security questions.
+When a user inputs their security questions, it is hashed so that even if the database were to be hacked, the information provided would be useless to the hacker.

 <img src="doc/oneway.png">

 ## Change #2

-We modify our security questions and sign-up page.
-Before, the new user could answer their security questions after signup.
-But now the user answers the security question while signing up.
+We modified the security questions and sign-up to be on the same page.
+Before this, the new user would be asked to set up security questions after they signed up.
+We determined it would be better to have the user answer the security questions while signing up.

 <img src="doc/ssignup.png">

 ## Change #3

-We tried to hack into our applications and fix them.
-For more detail, please view our report.
+We fuzz tested our application.
+No fuzz tests revealed any security flaws, and so no fixes were needed at this time.

 Here is the link: https://docs.google.com/document/d/17k2cdH9R3MlN6fwwbVEN1DHX6IFzniOUn0UrN3zSXGo/edit